duneroadrunner/SaferCPlusPlus/README.md

 ###TStrongFixedPointer

 TStrongFixedPointer is primarily intended to be used as a safe pointer to a member of a class/struct owned by a reference counting pointer.
 TStrongFixedPointer essentially acts as a pointer to the member (or whatever object you specify), while keeping a copy of the reference counting pointer (or whatever owner you specify) to ensure that the object is not deallocated while you're still using it.
+Use mse::make_strong() to construct a TStrongFixedPointer.

 usage example: